modenaxe/3d-muscles/README.md

   publisher={Springer}
 }
 ```
-that we encourage you to cite the publication if you make use of these materials for your research or presentations.
+Please cite the manuscript if you make use of these materials for your research or presentations.

 ## Brief summary of the publication
 In our manuscript: